- Post History

 How can I use NASK to modify OOTB skills?

-As of version 3.0.1 of the plugin, one can use NASK to edit certain OOTB skills.
 To do so, navigate to NASK, and click on the tab named "ServiceNow skills".
 Select the skill you wish to edit.
-Once open, you will have to clone the OOTB skill.
-You will be able to edit this cloned version.
+Once open, you will be asked to clone the OOTB skill.
+This cloned version allows you to modify the provider, prompt, and usage conditions.

-As a note, you are only able to modify the prompt and the LLM provider for the skill.
+You are only able to modify the prompt and the LLM provider for the skill.
 If you wish to edit the inputs, outputs, or deployment methods, you will have to create an entirely new custom skill.

 Find a demo of this functionality here.

-Usage of a modified OOTB skill continues to consume the same number of assists as the unmodified version.
+Note: Usage of a modified OOTB skill continues to consume the same number of assists as the unmodified version.
 You can find out how many assists each skill consumes here.

-If you wish to modify the provider of an OOTB skill, please note that this is done at the prompt level - that is, after cloning the skill, you will only see the option to select from providers already attached to the skill.
+If you wish to modify the provider of an OOTB skill, note that this is done at the prompt level — after cloning the skill, you will only see the option to select from providers already attached to the skill.
 If you wish to select a provider from beyond that list, you will have to add a new prompt by clicking the "Clone prompt to edit" or by clicking the + icon.
 The dialog box that appears will contain a wider list of providers.

 How can I identify which OOTB skills can be modified?